Zhihan1996/TradeTheEvent/README.md

 # TradeTheEvent

+This repository contains

-This repository is the official implementation of the following paper:
+1. Official implementation of the following paper:

 Zhihan Zhou, Liqian Ma, Han Liu.
-"Trade the Event: Corporate Events Detection for News-Based Event-Driven Trading."
+[Trade the Event: Corporate Events Detection for News-Based Event-Driven Trading](https://aclanthology.org/2021.findings-acl.186.pdf).
 In Findings of ACL 2021.

-Please see [our paper](https://aclanthology.org/2021.findings-acl.186.pdf) for more details.
+2. The EDT dataset for corporate event detection and news-based stock prediction benchmark.
+3. Tools for scraping news articles from [Reuters](https://www.reuters.com/) and interactively analyze any online news articles (Including event detection and sentiment analysis).

-## Data
+## Dataset

 We release the EDT dataset for corporate event detection and news-based stock prediction benchmark.
 Please refer to the `data/` folder for access and detailed information about this dataset.
 The dataset can be found [here](https://drive.google.com/drive/folders/1xKjd9hzA8UTn2DXVIYYnX5TngNAMom19?usp=sharing).

+## Tool

+We shall the tool for scraping news article and interactively analyze news articles on how it may influence the stock market.
+Please refer to the `tool/` folder for access and detailed information about our tool.

+## Official Implementation

-## Environment
+### 0. Environment

 We recommand to use a Python virtual environment with Python >= 3.6.
 The requirements can be installed with:

 ```